JetBrains/intellij-sdk-docs/topics/ui/controls/drop_down.md

 ![](antialiasing.png)

-*“Subpixels” is the best choice for most users.*
+*"Subpixels" is the best choice for most users.*

 If there are other drop-downs in the same window and these options are not more important than others.
 A list of radio buttons is more noticeable than the drop-down.